ntnmrndn/bootstragram-blog/_posts/2013-01-04-making-scrum-cards-from-jira-with-jquery-and-css.md

 ---
 layout: default
-title: Creating Post-it like Scrum Cards from Jira export with jQuery and CSS
+title: Making Scrum Cards from Jira with jQuery and CSS
 ---

 # Making Scrum Cards from Jira with jQuery and CSS